vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 ### Square

-{% include image.html url="/assets/images/visualizing-complex-functions/z^2.png" desc="Squared." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^2.png" desc="Square of z." %}

-#### Video Here
+{% include video.html url="https://my.mixtape.moe/ygvnaj.webm" %}

 In the image, each hue is repeated twice and the density of the contours has doubled.
 The video is an interpolation between $$z$$ and $$f(z) = z^2$$.
 The points where the contours seem to converge I will refer to as poles.
 In this interpolation you can see a pole appear along the negative axis and merge into the original pole.

 ### Cube

-{% include image.html url="/assets/images/visualizing-complex-functions/z^3.png" desc="Cubed." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^3.png" desc="Cube of z." %}

-#### Video here
+{% include video.html url="https://my.mixtape.moe/ddggyf.webm" %}

 Similarly to the square, this function triples the number of hues around the pole and triples the density of the contours.
 In the interpolation two additional poles are merged into the original for a total of three poles.
-Now what about in the other direction?
+Now what happens if we take negative powers?

 ### Inverse

-{% include image.html url="/assets/images/visualizing-complex-functions/z^-1.png" desc="Inverted." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^-1.png" desc="Inverse of z." %}

-#### Video here
+{% include video.html url="https://my.mixtape.moe/yxupca.webm" %}

 Here you can see what the inverse of the complex plane looks like.
 The hues are flipped along the horizontal axis and each circle is now halving instead of doubling because it's going from light to dark instead of dark to light.
 In the interpolation one can see two poles being ripped out of the original pole.
 Which follows the same pattern as the previous two.

 ### Inverse Square

-{% include image.html url="/assets/images/visualizing-complex-functions/z^-2.png" desc="Inverted square." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^-2.png" desc="Inverted square of z" %}

-#### Video here
+{% include video.html url="https://my.mixtape.moe/xsncug.webm" %}

 Again following the pattern, three poles are removed from the original.
 This forms an inverse with two of each hue and double the density of contours

 ### Square Root

-{% include image.html url="/assets/images/visualizing-complex-functions/z^0.5.png" desc="Square rooted." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^0.5.png" desc="Square root of z." %}

-#### Video Here
+{% include video.html url="https://my.mixtape.moe/qjejmn.webm" %}

 This one is a little strange.
 Similar to the previous ones except no poles are visibly moving and there is a discontinuity along the negative x-axis called a branch cut.
 A branch cut means that the function surface gets too complicated to represent in two dimensions, so it is truncated along the negative x-axis for simplicity.
 But I assure you if you could see four dimensions this function would appear continuous.

 ### Inverse Square Root

-{% include image.html url="/assets/images/visualizing-complex-functions/z^-0.5.png" desc="Inverted square root." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^-0.5.png" desc="Inverted square root of z." %}

-#### Video here
+{% include video.html url="https://my.mixtape.moe/qxvkax.webm" %}

 This one is similar to the last except that two poles are removed from the original at symmetric angles.
 This sheds some light on the previous function.
 I hypothesize that the previous interpolation also had moving poles, but they were hidden by the branch cut.

 ### Power of i

-{% include image.html url="/assets/images/visualizing-complex-functions/z^i.png" desc="To the power of i." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^i.png" desc="z to the power of i." %}

-#### Video Here
+{% include video.html url="https://my.mixtape.moe/nknloj.webm" %}

 Now things are beginning to get funky.
 Taking the plane to the power of $$i$$ seems to invert it in a different sense.
 The values now halve with angle, and are rotated counter-clockwise with magnitude.
 The interpolation shows two poles being removed in an asymmetric spiral fashion.
+I have slightly adjusted the contours to show powers of $$e^{\frac{2\pi}{6}}\approx 2.85$$ instead of $$2$$, this causes the contours in the transformation to cleanly split the plane into $$6$$ segments.

 ### Power of -i

-{% include image.html url="/assets/images/visualizing-complex-functions/z^-i.png" desc="To the power of -i." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/z^-i.png" desc="z to the power of -i." %}

-#### Video Here
+{% include video.html url="https://my.mixtape.moe/iffeur.webm" %}

 Similar to the last one but values are now doubled with angle, and are rotated clockwise with magnitude.
-It appears that both the number of poles added or removed, and direction they are moved have something to do with the interpolation of each of these functions.
+It is interesting that all the power interpolations involving merging or splitting poles in varying directions.
+I wonder what the relationship is.

 ### Sine

 {% include image.html url="/assets/images/visualizing-complex-functions/sin(z).png" desc="Sine of z." %}

-#### Video Here
+{% include video.html url="https://my.mixtape.moe/cgivxg.webm" %}

 This is beautiful and one of my favourites.
 Poles merge from the top and bottom, only to immediately split again forming a colourful symmetric wave.
 Cosine is similar but shifted horizontally.